art-rasa/fnote/README.md

 ## Bugs, limitations

-0. Currently the program creates a new note storage file in any directory it gets called.
-There's no single location for the file.
 1. When creating a new note, the note text must be enclosed by quotation marks.
 Otherwise only the first word of the note text would get saved.
 2. Probably more!

 ## Possible/planned future features

 0. Storing date & time information for notes (creation, deadline, etc...).
 1. Storing "finished/unfinished" or "to do/doing/ready" flags might be beneficial for certain types of notes.
-Then the program could, for example, produce a listing of all notes that have the "unfinished" flag set, or are nearing their deadline.
 2. Use more modern Object-Oriented programming idioms & constructs.
 3. Consider using structured text format (XML or JSON with accompanying library) for note storage.